jacobsanz97/jacobsanz97.github.io/_pages/Defiance.md

 To evolve through challenges outspoken

-To be taken case by case, free of dogma
+To be taken case by case, free from dogma

 The rule should serve the man, and not vice-versa.